-Here are 20 tips that will help you to be fully prepared and make the odds work
+Here are 20 tips that will help you to be fully prepared and make the odds work.

 - Be ready to handle illegal and inappropriate questions (race, age, gender, religion, marital status, and sexual orientation) in a positive, smart, and impressive way.

-Gone are those days when you panic before going to any job interview unprepared or don’t know how to answer the questions or dress appropriately.
+Gone are those days when you panic before going to a job interview unprepared or don’t know how to answer the questions or dress appropriately.
 These 20 tips will surely help you to be fully prepared and ace the interview.